xsscx/srd/code/registers/data/Readme.md

 ### Register Data Section of Repo

 This Section of the Repo provides background data from various Tools you may find useful.
-Caontrol Flow Graphs, otool & nm output and more...
+Control Flow Graphs, otool & nm output and more...

 DATAPOINT: https://gist.github.com/bazad/42054285391c6e0dcd0ede4b5f969ad2